TIY-LR-FEE/assignments/20-marvel-api/README.md

 2. In your `20-marvel-api` directory run `startfrom tiy-lr-fee/assignments 20-marvel-api` to download the boilerplate.

 3. Sign up for a developer account for the [Marvel API](https://developer.marvel.com).
+Make sure you add `localhost` to Authorized Referrers.
+This is on the page that lists your public and private keys.

 4. Create a class called `Character` that takes a single parameter called `name`.
 Add a function called `getData` that should call the following API to get information about this character: `http://gateway.marvel.com:80/v1/public/characters?name=<name here>&apikey=<your key here>`